 It does seem counterintuitive that in this age of instantaneous and widespread communication possibilities, lack of awareness is one of the major barriers in the take-up and use of training and tools.
 So how did this come about?

-During our discussion, we will take a closer look at:
+Using the findings from Diplo’s study as a backdrop, during our discussion we will take a closer look at:

 About our WebDebates